 If you’ve been following my journey over the years you know that I’ve shared my struggles with booze as well as my attempts at sobriety several times now.

-For those new to TFA, this is not my first attempt to remove my dependence on the fire water, though for some reason I know it will be my last.
+For those new to The Family Alpha, this is not my first attempt to remove my dependence on the fire water, though for some reason I know it will be my last.

 Why am I so confident?

-This time it is different; I know that is such a cliche thing to say, so I’m just going to say it and not beat around the bush whatsoever, I know it is different and month by month, you’ll be forced to agree with me.
+This time it is different; I know it’s a cliche thing to say, so I’m just going to say it and not beat around the bush whatsoever, I know it is different and month by month, you’ll be forced to agree with me.

 Why Go Sober Instead of Moderate?